 If you haven’t brought a bicycle, don’t worry.
 You’ll have enough time to tour the entire island on foot and see its main attractions thanks to the circular route that runs through Lobos Island.

-Keep in mind that the total trail is 8 miles, with an elevation gain of 660 feet, but I assure you that it will be worth it.
+Keep in mind that the total trail is 8 miles, with an elevation gain of 660 feet, but I assure you that it’s one of the best hikes in Fuerteventura.
 This is one of the main activities to do on Lobos Island, although you will have to bring hiking boots or, at least, sneakers.
 Don’t try to do it in flip-flops!

 You’ll be able to visit all the places of interest on this tour, such as the Punta Martiño Lighthouse, Las Lagunitas, El Puertito, the Caldera Mountain, and La Concha beach, although you won’t have much time to stop at each of the sites.